ArchimedesFTW/Realtime-Audio-Video-Sync-Tool/README.md

 6. Select both play buttons, and link them to the tool.
 7. Press play on the tool and enjoy your movie/video in sync.

 _7.1.
 If you want to pause the video open the tool and press the pause button.
-Make sure that both play buttons are at the same location ._
+Make sure that both play buttons are still at the same location ._

-#### Any website on which you want to watch and play a video.
-1. Open the video you want to watch in your browser.
-2. Copy the link and open it in a new browser window.
-3. Start both videos already, so they can buffer and play any possible adds.
-4. Now open the tool and select both play buttons by pressing the right mouse button.
-5. Mute the video in the browser window that you want to use as the video source.
-6. Press play on the tool and enjoy your video in sync.

-_**Tip** For most websites it is possible to watch a video.
+_**Tip** For most websites it is possible to watch a video in sync without having to start to watch the video from the beginning.
 To do this set both videos to the 0:00 starttime, making them equal.
 Then, use the right arrow key to forward the video to your desired starttime in both players._

 #### Youtube